 St. Petersburg, Russia

-Some people prefer to feast their eyes on beautiful architecture than sweeping mountains and sprawling oceans.
+Some people prefer to feast their eyes on beautiful architecture rather than sweeping mountains and sprawling oceans.
 If that's the case, go to St. Petersburg, where whimsy and opulence rule.
 The 18th-century architecture is rich in color and intricate details.

 This remote cluster of islands in the Philippines is a mecca of turquoise lagoons, soft pink sand, and majestic sky-high cliffs.
 Go diving to see haunting WWII shipwrecks or swim in the quiet, peaceful caves.